JordanHembrow5/DRAGoN/README.md

 This parameter, along with the rest, is found in getParams.m
 ```

+***Please note that the path being passed to `Dragon.m` should include the trailing slash(s) (type dependant on your OS), or the string concatenation process may not work.***

 ### Algorithm Parameters and Behaviour
-All of the parameters are stored in *getParams.m* with a description of the effect of each one. prctile_thresh is the most sensitive and will likely need tweaking for your setup. z_scale is the ratio between the size of your pixel in 2D and the distance between your stacked images, make sure to adjust this where needed.
+All of the parameters are stored in `getParams.m` with a description of the effect of each one. `prctile_thresh` is the most sensitive and will likely need tweaking for your setup. `z_scale` is the ratio between the size of your pixel in 2D and the distance between your stacked images, make sure to adjust this where needed.

 # DRAGoN Tutorial